liuyubobobo/Google-Material-Design-Color-in-Swift/readme.md

 ## Google Material Design Color

-This repo is an implementation for **Google Material Design Colors**.
+This repo is an implementation for **Google Material Design Colors** by **Swift 2.2**.
 Visit [https://material.google.com/style/color.html](https://material.google.com/style/color.html) to see the details.

+### Demo

+The demo is a simple iOS UITableView app to show different GMD Colors.

 ### Usage